M2Team/NanaBox/Documents/ConfigurationReference.md

 Note: You need Windows Server 2022 or later Host OS.

 Note: Available starting with NanaBox 1.2 Update 4.

+### VideoMonitor

+(Optional) The video monitor setting object of virtual machine.

+Note: Available starting with NanaBox 1.5.

+#### HorizontalResolution

+(Optional) The horizontal resolution of the video monitor of virtual machine.

+Example value: 1920

+Note: Only the Basic Session Mode is constrainted with this setting.

+Note: Available starting with NanaBox 1.5.

+#### VerticalResolution

+(Optional) The vertical resolution of the video monitor of virtual machine.

+Example value: 1080

+Note: Only the Basic Session Mode is constrainted with this setting.

+Note: Available starting with NanaBox 1.5.

 ## Samples